selwynpolit/d9book/book/config.md

 For some reason, an edge condition is reached which confuses the configuration engine in Drupal.
 Commenting out the above line resolves the issue.

 I hope this one saves you countless hours of frustration.
 I know it has caused me plenty of frustration!

+## The Basics

+In Drupal 10, configuration management works with git to make your life go predictably.
+This is very good!

+### When Configuration Management Works Correctly

+**Development Workflow Benefits:**
+Configuration becomes versionable code that can be tracked, reviewed, and deployed like any other asset.
+Developers can create features locally, export configurations, and have teammates import those exact same settings.
+This eliminates the manual recreation of content types, views, or module settings across environments.

+**Deployment Reliability:**
+Automated deployments become possible since configuration changes flow predictably from development through staging to production.
+Database updates happen programmatically rather than through manual admin interface clicks, reducing human error and deployment time.

+**Team Collaboration:**
+Multiple developers can work on different features simultaneously without configuration conflicts.
+Changes get merged through standard Git workflows, and the entire team maintains visibility into what configurations are changing and why.

+**Environment Consistency:**
+All environments mirror each other precisely in terms of configuration.
+A bug found in staging will behave identically in production because the underlying configuration is identical.

+### When Configuration Management Fails

+**Split-Brain Scenarios:**
+The most problematic issue occurs when configuration exists in both the database and code but differs between them.
+Drupal uses the version in the database and ignores the one in config leading to unexpected behavior, crashes and deployment failures.

+**Deployment Failures:**
+Configuration imports can fail during deployment if there are dependency conflicts, missing modules, or configuration schema mismatches.
+This can leave sites in broken states or prevent new features from activating.

+**Lost Work:**
+If developers make configuration changes directly in production databases without exporting to code, those changes disappear during the next code deployment.
+Hours of administrative work can vanish instantly.

+**Development Friction:**
+When the system breaks down, developers resort to manual configuration recreation across environments.
+This slows development velocity and reintroduces human error into the deployment process.

+**Override Confusion:**
+Drupal's configuration override system allows environment-specific settings, but incorrect usage can mask problems during development that only surface in production, making debugging extremely difficult.

+The key is maintaining discipline around the configuration workflow - always making changes in code first, exporting configurations properly, and ensuring all team members follow the same processes for configuration management.

 ## Resources